 Train Paris to Brussels

-Travelling by train from Paris to Brussels is even more comfortable than taking a flight between two major cities.
-There is no need to stand in security lanes or check in your suitcases before departure.
-You just need to reserve your seat in advance (or buy it full price on board) and go.
+Travelling by train from Paris to Brussels and back is even more comfortable than taking a flight between these two major cities.
+There is no need to stand in line and go through security or check your suitcases in before departure.
+But you should still reserve your seat in advance.
+More on that below.

-What are the differences between the TGV, Thalys and Eurostar?
-These are the three major high speed rail networks crossing between France, Belgium, the United Kingdom and other nearby European countries.
-These brands can be easily confused so to ensure you take the correct train from Paris to Brussels, be familiar with each of their destinations.
+These are the three major high speed rail networks crossing between France, Belgium, United Kingdom and other nearby European countries.
+These brands can be easily confused so ensure you take the correct train from Paris to Brussels and be familiar with each of their destinations.

-The Thalys is a well known brand of high-speed rail that connects Paris to Brussels, Amsterdam, Cologne, Marseilles and many stations in between.
-The Thalys runs a frequent number of trains to Brussels, its Paris train leaves from Gare du Nord (North Station) every hour.
-The train in Brussels leaves from Gare du Midi also known as Zuidstation (South Station).
+The Thalys is a well known brand of high-speed trains that connects Paris to Brussels, Amsterdam, Cologne, Marseilles and many stations in between.
+The Thalys train from Paris to Brussels leaves from Paris Gare du Nord (North Station) every hour.
+The train from Brussels to Paris leaves from Brussels Gare du Midi also known as Zuidstation (South Station).

 Rail pass holders, with companies such as Eurail, remember you still need to pay a supplement to take the high speed trains.
 Go to the ticket counter first before jumping on the train or you will not find a seat and you may still need to pay on board.

 Brussels is not a very large city.
 However it is quite busy and has three train stations.
 It is recommended to get familiar with them.
 And also with their multilingual names since Brussels is a city with two official languages and markings are in both.